TRY OUR FREE APP

 4. Something from a creative writing prompt

 The internet is full of ideas for writers who don’t know what to write about.
 Some sources are better than others, and we think our resources are a great place to start — of course, we’re only a little biased.
-As well as a lovingly curated list of over 200 short story ideas, we also have a weekly prompts contest, where we provide five writing prompts based on a new theme each time.
+As well as a lovingly curated list of over 200 short story ideas, we also have a weekly prompts contest, providing five writing prompts based on a new theme each time.
 You can always join in with this week’s prompts, or explore the prompts of contests past!

 5. A conversation, rewritten the way you wish it went

 We’ve all been there: You have something to say, you’ve planned it out in your head, but you’re tongue-tied when the time comes.
 For days afterward, you think about how it might have gone, all the witty things you could have said.
 It’s torture, and a complete waste of time — unless you put it down on the page.
-Using real-life examples is a great way to practice writing dialogue — and you never know where that conversation might lead.
+Using real-life examples is a great way to practice writing dialogue — you never know where that conversation might lead.

 FREE COURSE